It's a rule: if you want to look ahead, don't forget to look back. The past is a prologue, and one must know how to read it.

 In short: the past forecasts for the near future were half true.

 I don't think anyone could have predicted everything that has happened in the past 10 years.
 We finally said goodbye to floppies and (perhaps) 3D TVs, with all due respect to the glasses that lie in some furniture.

 Cloud storage and computing are probably one of the most important technologies of the decade.
 Mobile broadband is taken for granted and we now watch HD videos on smaller screens wherever we are.

 We lost Steve Jobs and saw Mark Zuckerberg become one of the richest and most powerful technology CEOs in the world.

-Elon Musk has made his mark in electric and self-driving cars, as well as in space and solar technology.
-His name has passed from the mouth of a few experts to that of all.
+Elon Musk has made its mark in electric and self-driving cars, as well as in space and solar technology.
+His name has gone from the mouth of a few experts to that of everyone.

 Artificial intelligence is now an accepted part of everyday life, even though it is one of the least reliable technologies on the planet.

 Augmented reality and virtual reality have changed the way we see the world and ourselves, but it is still lagging behind.

 Next the next 10 years

 Obviously, everything that has happened in the last 3.652 days has laid the foundation for what will come in 2020 and beyond.
 Here's what you can already see in these 11 predictions about the near future.